Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Professional Development Resources for Teachers

 * **Claxton, G. (2002). *Building learning power: Helping young people become better learners*.** Bristol: BTL Publishing.
-This book explores the idea of building students' capacity to learn, focusing on dispositions such as resilience, resourcefulness, and reflectiveness, aligning closely with the Characteristics of Effective Learning. * **Dweck, C. S. (2006). *Mindset: The new psychology of success*.** New York: Random House.
+This book explores the idea of building learners' capacity to learn, focusing on dispositions such as resilience, resourcefulness, and reflectiveness, aligning closely with the Characteristics of Effective Learning. * **Dweck, C. S. (2006). *Mindset: The new psychology of success*.** New York: Random House.
 Dweck's work on growth mindset highlights the importance of believing in one's ability to learn and improve, a important element in developing active learning and critical thinking. * **Katz, L. G., & Chard, S. C. (2000). *Engaging children's minds: The project approach*.** Stamford, CT: Ablex Publishing.
 This resource provides practical guidance on implementing project-based learning, which naturally supports children's exploration, active engagement, and critical Thinking skills. * **Pound, L. (2006). *How children learn: From Montessori to Vygotsky, educational theories and approaches made easy*.** London: Step Forwards Publishing.
 This book offers an accessible overview of various educational theories, providing context for understanding the principles underlying the Characteristics of Effective Learning.

 Understanding learning needs means studying theory and research (Bransford et al., 2000).
 Networks, like social media, help teachers share ideas.
 Action research lets teachers improve their practice (Cochran-Smith & Lytle, 1993).
 Documenting these projects builds knowledge (Kemmis & McTaggart, 1988).